Ryan Meili

-Ryan Meili (born April 11, 1975) is a Canadian physician and politician from Saskatoon, Saskatchewan.
-He previously served as the MLA for Saskatoon Meewasin from 2017 to 2022 and as leader of the Saskatchewan New Democratic Party from 2018 to 2022.
+Ryan Meili (born April 11, 1975) is a Canadian physician and former politician from Saskatoon, Saskatchewan.
+He previously served as the Member of the Legislative Assembly (MLA) for Saskatoon Meewasin from 2017 to 2022 and as leader of the Saskatchewan New Democratic Party from 2018 to 2022.
 He has founded a number of health care-related initiatives such as the Student Wellness Initiative Toward Community Health (SWITCH), the University of Saskatchewan's Making the Links program, and the Upstream think tank.

 Early life and career

 Meili was born in Moose Jaw, Saskatchewan and grew up on a family farm near Courval.
 He attended Vanier Collegiate in Moose Jaw before going on to the University of Saskatchewan (U of S) where he studied Human Anatomy and Languages.
 After finishing his first degree, Meili made an unsuccessful application to the U of S medical school.
 He then traveled to South America for five months, co-organizing a project called "Limbs and Light for Latin America."
 The project raised money to purchase a school bus, which was then filled with prosthetic limbs for landmine victims and driven to Nicaragua.
 In 2001, he traveled to Quebec City as part of a peaceful protest at the Summit of the Americas.
-He was arrested during the protest, but received an absolute discharge and had the conviction was erased after one year.
+He was arrested during the protest, but received an absolute discharge and had the conviction erased after one year.

 Meili entered the College of Medicine at the University of Saskatchewan in September 2000 after his third application, and graduated in 2004.
 He completed his residency at the Westwinds Primary Health Centre in Saskatoon in June 2007.
 In addition to working as a physician at the West Side Community Clinic in Saskatoon, Meili began working for the U of S and as an advocate for doctors and health care.
 He became head of the College of Medicine's Division of Social Accountability and ran the College's Making the Links program, which coordinated practices for medical students in communities in inner-city Saskatoon, Northern Saskatchewan, and Mozambique.
 He acted as a coordinator for the Student Wellness Initiative Toward Community Health (SWITCH), which provided further opportunities for Saskatoon students to gain community-based experience.
 Meili also served as vice-chair for Canadian Doctors for Medicare, a national advocacy organization.

 In 2012 Meili published A Healthy Society: How a Focus on Health can Revive Canadian Democracy, a book that explored the concept of the social determinants of health and argued for their role in the political process.
 Meili published an updated and expanded edition of the book in 2018.
 After publishing the first edition Meili founded and led a non-profit think tank called Upstream: Institute for a Healthy Society, which has since joined the Canadian Centre for Policy Alternatives.